Skip to main content

 If you have a disability assist dog, the organisation that registered the dog will send you an additional tag from the Ministry of Civil Defence.

-This tag identifies all disability assist dogs during a civil emergency and they are evacuated with their owners into emergency shelters.
+This tag identifies all disability assist dogs during a civil emergency so they are evacuated to emergency shelters with their owners.

 This tag does not replace the registration tag we provide.
 The dog must wear both tags at all times.